 - 5.1 The Council is a data controller under the Data Protection Legislation. - Members all elected members are to be made fully aware of this policy and of their duties and responsibilities under the Data Protection Legislation.
-When Members handle personal information in their role as elected members, they are covered by the Council's notification.
-As such, they have to handle personal information in line with the requirements of the data protection principles.
-If Members use (process) personal information in their constituency work, this activity is not generally covered by the Council's notification and they may have to notify with the Information Commissioner's Office as a separate data controller. - 5.3 Leadership Team has overall responsibility for ensuring that the Council and its staff complies with the Council's legal obligations regarding the handling of personal information and is responsible for ensuring compliance with this policy.
+When Members handle personal information on behalf of the Council, they are covered by the Council's notification.
+As such, they have to handle personal information in line with the requirements of the data protection principles. - 5.3 Leadership Team has overall responsibility for ensuring that the Council and its staff complies with the Council's legal obligations regarding the handling of personal information and is responsible for ensuring compliance with this policy.
 In discharging this duty, Leadership Team will approve the corporate framework for data protection within the Council as set out in this policy to protect personal information. - 5.4 Senior Information Risk Owner (SIRO) -is the member of the Leadership Team accountable for information risk management.
 They will ensure that information risks are identified and accounted for within the Councils systems of internal control.
-The Council's SIRO is the Head of Governance and Corporate Services. - 5.5 Service Managers shall promote good practice and assist the members of the Leadership Team to ensure compliance with Data Protection Legislation and with this policy.
+The Council's SIRO is the Head of Law and Administration. - 5.5 Service Managers shall promote good practice and assist the members of the Leadership Team to ensure compliance with Data Protection Legislation and with this policy.
 They act as a referral point for the services they represent in order to raise issues that may need to be addressed by Leadership Team. - 5.6 Data Protection Officer (DPO) is responsible for developing and keeping this policy up to date.
 They act as the lead advisor to the Council regarding compliance with the Data Protection Legislation and this policy.
 They will ensure that compliance is monitored across the Council and will act as the appropriate point of contact between the Council and the Information Commissioner.
-The Council's Data Protection Officer is the Information Manager.

-- 5.7 Information Manager responsible for the provision of day to day advice and assistance to Council employees on data protection issues, including assistance in responding to requests by individuals seeking to exercise their rights under the data protection legislation. - 5.8 Information Asset Owners (IAOs) have responsibility for any Council systems that hold or process personal data.
+The Council's Data Protection Officer is the Legal Services Manager. - 5.7 Information Manager day to day advice and assistance to Council employees on data protection issues, including assistance in responding to requests by individuals seeking to exercise their rights under the data protection legislation, is provided by the Cannock Chase District Council Information Manager through a shared service arrangement. - 5.8 Information Asset Owners (IAOs) have responsibility for any Council systems that hold or process personal data.
 Their role is to identify and control access to those systems and ensure that arrangements are in place to ensure information contained within those systems are processed in accordance with the Data Protection Legislation and this policy.
 Service Managers should ensure that IAO's are identified for each system within their service and that adequate training on data protection is provided to them.
-The service manager may elect to be the IAO or they may delegate this to an operational manager, team leader or supervisor who manages a system on a daily basis. - 5.9 All members of staff, contractors and elected Members who hold or collect personal data are responsible for their own compliance with the Data Protection Legislation and must ensure that personal and/or sensitive information is kept and processed in accordance with the Data Protection Legislation, and with this policy.
-In particular, staff must not attempt to access personal data that they are not authorised to view.
+The service manager is by default the IAO unless they delegate this to an operational manager, team leader or supervisor who manages a system on a daily basis.

+- 5.9 All members of staff and contractors who hold or collect personal data are responsible for their own compliance with the Data Protection Legislation and must ensure that personal and/or sensitive information is kept and processed in accordance with the Data Protection Legislation, and with this policy.
+In particular, staff must not: - attempt to access personal data that they are not authorised to view - alter personal data in an unauthorised manner - destroy data they are not authorised to - disclose personal data to unauthorised persons - grant access to personal data to unauthorised persons

 Employees who fail to comply with the Data Protection Legislation may face disciplinary action which could lead to dismissal and, in some cases, criminal proceedings or prosecution.